SYNTERGICA.COM

 Although there are many gaps and blind spots distributed across the sensory representation we inhabit, the brain has found sophisticated alternatives to deal with missing information.
 Our world simulation also includes low-level representations based on predictions, so it's not necessary to rely solely on what the senses can provide.
 The representation that's coupled with sensory information exists as an explicit structure within our experience, exhibiting a sturdy and stable appearance, also capable of maintaining permanence in detail, while the things that lie beyond the grasp of the senses are rendered implicitly, as hypothetical percepts.

-Author: Steven Lehar.
+Author: Steven Lehar

 Similar to what occurs in most video games, there's no use in rendering the whole virtual world at once since the player can only experience one limited chunk of it at a time as it wanders around.
 Rendering the entire world would be unnecessary and expensive, instead, what's only required to be rendered is what the player can perceive in all directions at one particular time, so you're giving it the illusion that it has full access to an entire world when it's not.
 The things that are beyond the grasp of the "sensory field's" player do not exist since these are not getting rendered at all.